pablotapiav/finplots/README.md

 ## Functions

 *plot_line:* Create line charts to visualize time series data.
+You can extract a table as well using `display = "table"` if you only need transformed data.

 *plot_boxplot:* Generate box plots to understand data distribution.